aquilesC/aquiles.me/content/literature/202305251750 Open Hardware can transform access to lab equipment.md

 The figure above shows the distribution of countries with a specific definition of how the industrial matrix looks like.
 Top-right is where both the scientific and technology industries are well-developed, meaning there could be a nice flow of [[Technology Transfer]].
 Bottom right is where the industrial matrix is complex, but the scientific environment is not very dynamic, and the opposite for the top-left.
 The rest are countries with fewer resources.

-> Question: **what is the trend?** Do we see countries like Austrialia or New Zealand moving towards the right-quadrant, generating more complex industries over time, or do we see India moving faster in that direction?
+> Question: **what is the trend?** Do we see countries like Australia or New Zealand moving towards the right-quadrant, generating more complex industries over time, or do we see India moving faster in that direction?

 A quote I liked: